Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Fla.
 Admin.
 Code R. 62D-2.014(15)

-Prohibits takeoff and landing of any aircraft including drones in any park or land managed by Florida Department of Environmental Protection Division of Recreation and Parks, except in life-endangering emergencies or at designated landing facilities (none currently guest-accessible).
-Applies to all 175+ Florida state parks.
+Prohibits takeoff and landing of any aerial apparatus (including drones, gliders, balloons, parachutes) in any state park or land managed by Florida's Division of Recreation and Parks.
+Exceptions only for life-endangering emergencies or designated landing facilities (none currently available to the public).

 View source